Comic Book Text

 Duplicate your Bezier outline layer (⇧⌘D).
-Go ahead and hide your original 'Outline' layer by clicking the visibility eye to the left of it in the layers list to make your work clearer.
+Go ahead and hide your original 'Outline' layer by clicking the visibility icon to the left of it in the layers list to make your work clearer.
 On the 'Copy of Outline' layer, select your shape and decrease the stroke to 0.
 Add a bright red fill by checking the 'fill' box in the inspector palette.
-Choose a red color in the back color well in the tools palette
+Choose a red color in the fill color well in the tools palette

 While still on the 'Copy of outline' layer, click on the 'fx' at the bottom of the layers list and add the following filters:

 Then, click on the original 'Outline' layer.
 Click the visibility icon again in the 'Outline' layer to have it re-appear.
 Click on the 'fx' and add the following filter: